923d Expeditionary Air Refueling Flight: Airlift operations

 The squadron was first activated during World War II as the 23d Air Corps Ferrying Squadron at Morrison Field, Florida in 1942.
 The squadron ferried aircraft between Florida and points in western Africa.
 From 1943, the unit then focused on the air transportation mission as the 23d Transport Squadron.
 Although the squadron was stationed at Morrison, its personnel were also used to man other stations of the Caribbean Wing.
 After a little more than a year of trying to use traditional Table of Organization units like the 23d, Air Transport Command (ATC) found them too inflexible for its operations.
 It, therefore, decided to replace its groups and squadrons and assign personnel directly to each of its stations, based on the needs of the station.
 Accordingly, in October 1943 the squadron and its parent group were disbanded as ATC combined its units at Morrison into Station 11, Caribbean Wing, Air Transport Command.

-The squadron was reactivated in March 1954 at Charleston Air Force Base, South Carolina as the 23d Air Transport Squadron with the responsibility of transporting personnel, materiel, mail and other strategic cargo for the Army, Navy and civilian agencies.
+The squadron was reactivated in March 1954 at Charleston Air Force Base, South Carolina as the 23d Air Transport Squadron with the responsibility of transporting personnel, material, mail and other strategic cargo for the Army, Navy and civilian agencies.
 The squadron was assigned to the 1608th Air Transport Group, which had been activated two months earlier.
 However, shortages of personnel and equipment delayed the group from reaching operational status upon activation.
 The squadron operated Douglas C-54 Skymaster aircraft, flying missions to Europe and North Africa until inactivating in July 1955.